Princeton45/Closed-Loop-WAN-Failover-Automation/README.md

 ![vmware](https://github.com/Princeton45/Closed-Loop-WAN-Failover-Automation/blob/main/images/vmware.png)

-*Screenshot to add here: the full GNS3 canvas (the topology image).
-This is the anchor image of the whole writeup, so it goes right at the top of this section.*

 Two sites.
 HQ on the left, Remote on the right.
 Each site has a WAN edge router (R1, R2) and a layer 3 switch (HQ-CORE, RMT-CORE) that handles routing between the user and server VLANs over switched virtual interfaces.
 End hosts live in real VLANs.
 The two routers are joined by a primary and a backup link.
 Management is out of band: a separate switch (SW-MGT) connects both routers and the Rocky VM through a GNS3 Cloud node bound to a VMware vmnet, so the automation reaches the routers without touching the data plane.